coverclock/com-diag-hazer/README.md

 This requires that the jamming/interference monitor (ITFM) be calibrated using the UBX-CFG-ITFM message.
-(Although I find nothing in the documentation that indicates this, I suspect that the dB values in the UBX-CFG-ITFM message are signed two's complement.)
+(Although I find nothing in the documentation that indicates this, I suspect that the dB values in the UBX-CFG-ITFM message are two's complement signed.)

 STA displays some of the results received in the UBX-NAV-STATUS message if enabled.
 Ublox 8 chips with firmware revision 18 and above can provide clues to spoofing based on comparing navigation solutions from multiple GNSSes if available.
 (N.B.
 I don't have a way to test this.)
-The first fix (ff), and uptime (up) numeric fields are also good examples of the conversion from little endian to host byte order.
+Also shown are the milliseconds since first fix and milliseconds uptime provided by the message.

 LOC is the current local time provided by the host system and (if available and enabled) wideband and narrowband jamming indicators and spoofing indicators.